Banner Logo

 Image Source: WebARX

-Plugins downloaded from untrustworthy sources may also contain malware, and other exploits that can do all sorts of harm.
+Plugins downloaded from untrustworthy sources may also contain malware and other exploits that can do all sorts of harm.
 While some plugins siphon user data to the hacker’s personal basement, others could potentially infect the netizens visiting your website, damaging your reputation in the long run!
-As you can see from the above pie chart 3rd party plugins is the major reason behind vulnerabilities.
+As you can see from the above pie chart third-party plugins is the major reason behind vulnerabilities.
 Ouch!

 How to solve the issue?